franck-benault/creditCardFraudDetection/README.md

 ### Card holder profile
 The idea is to create using agregate of the transactions during at least last 30 days a profile of the card holder.
+The last 90 days is usually what a bank provides by default to the client in the application.
 If a card holder who uses very rarely his card, suddenly uses his card a lot is a possible fraud.

+if we take an agregate of the
+- last 30 days, there are 3 600 000 cards
+- last 60 days, there are 4 100 000 cards
+- last 90 days, there are 4 500 000 cards

 #### Clustering RFM (Recency, Frequency, Monetary)
 This is an approach very often used for customer segmentation.